-When you make a contribution to any Foundation site, including on our artist database or copyright clearance pages, you are creating a permanent record of every piece of content added, removed, or altered by you.
-For public information, the database audit log will show when your contribution or deletion was made, as well as your username.
+When you make a contribution to any Foundation site, including on the IAQ Profiles or copyright clearance pages, you are creating a permanent record of every piece of content added, removed, or altered by you.
+For public information, the IAQ Profiles audit log will show when your contribution or deletion was made, as well as your username.
 We may use your public contributions, either aggregated with the public contributions of others or individually, to create new features or data-related products for you or to learn more about how the databases are used.

 The Foundation collects and uses only the personal information that we need for providing services and operating our business.
 Generally, the Foundation collects the following personal information from individuals for the various purposes set out below:

 - name, address, email address (home and work), phone number

 The Foundation collects, uses and discloses personal information for the following purposes: